puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

 When requesting the file's content from a static catalog's metadata, the Puppet agent passes the file's path, the catalog's `code_id`, and the requested environment to Puppet Server's new [`static_file_content`][] API endpoint, and the endpoint returns the appropriate version of the file's contents as the `code_content`.

-> **Puppet Enterprise note:** If [file sync][] is enabled on future versions of Puppet Enterprise that include Puppet Server 2.3, Puppet Server automatically populates the `code_id` and serves the `code_content` out of the box.
+> **Puppet Enterprise note:** When [file sync][] is enabled on future versions of Puppet Enterprise that include Puppet Server 2.3, Puppet Server automatically populates the `code_id` and serves the `code_content` out of the box.
 You don't need to read any further to configure static catalogs --- they're already configured.
-However, if you've disabled file sync (for instance, to use r10k instead of Code Manager) and want to use static catalogs, you'll need to read on for information about creating the necessary scripts and configuring Puppet Server.
+However, if file sync is disabled and you want to use static catalogs, you'll need to read on for information about creating the necessary scripts and configuring Puppet Server.

 If static catalogs are enabled but none of the relevant Puppet Server settings are configured, the `code_id` parameter defaults to a null value and the `static_file_content` API endpoint always returns the latest content.
 To populate the `code_id` with a more useful identifier and have the `static_file_content` endpoint return the appropriate version of the file's content, you must specify scripts or commands that provide Puppet with the right information.